 Types of Juvenile Expunctions – The Automatic Expunction

 One type of expunction of juvenile records in Florida occurs naturally with the passage of time which requires no effort on the parent or young person’s part.

-The criminal history records of juveniles are retained by the FDLE’s Criminal Justice Information Program until a young person turns 24 years old, if the young person was not classified as a “serious habitual offender” or committed to juvenile prison or a juvenile correctional facility.
+The criminal history records of juveniles are retained by the FDLE’s Criminal Justice Information Program until a young person turns 24 years old if the young person was not classified as a “serious habitual offender” or committed to a juvenile prison or a juvenile correctional facility.

 If the juvenile was a serious habitual offender or committed to a juvenile prison or correctional facility, then the record is retained until the youth turns 26 years old.
 See Florida Statute Section 943.0515.
 The following types of juvenile offenses will not be automatically expunged under this provision:

 - certain types of lewd and lascivious acts; or